Vetoah/LAIN/README.md

 </div>

 ## How to run
-1. Download the 'Expo Go' app on your phone (not required as it can be run on the web, but it was designed for mobile use)
-2. Clone this repo
+1. Clone this repo
-3. cd LAIN
+2. cd LAIN
-4. Run 'expo start'
+3. Run 'expo start'
-5. Scan the QR code that pops up in the terminal through the Expo Go app
+4. Scan the QR code with the app "Expo Go" (for Android users) or the Camera app (for iOS)